LOLAPPS-Project/LOLAPPS/README.md

 and LOLAPPS is meant to be a supplementary resource for identifying native functionality in applications that can be used to the hacker's advantage, both third-party and from within.

+Applications that you have to install can be included too, but must be indicated within the "Permissions" field for templating purposes.

 # Mission
 To dominate the blue team.\
 Joking.